Artificial Turf

 Inadequate Base Preparation

 The most common DIY failure.
 Homeowners skip the full excavation depth, skip proper compaction, or use insufficient base material.
 The turf looks fine at install.
 Six months in, visible dips, soft spots, and uneven grade appear.
-Twelve months in, the dips are noticeable from the street.

 Drainage Problems